Chapter 6: Contract Administration

 - CLM 031, Improved Statement of Work

 Contract modifications.
-In the post-award contract administration phase, the contracting officer can expect wide fluctuations in projected requirements compared to actual requirements.
-FAR Subpart 43.1 and FAR clause 52.212-4 provide definitions, policy, and limitations regarding the modification of contracts.
-One important aspect of modifying contingency contracts is the impact these changes will have on timely performance and cost.
-Contract terms and contractor performance can be changed in three ways: change orders, administrative changes, or constructive changes.
+In the post-award contract administration phase, the contracting officer can expect changes to contract requirements.
+FAR subpart 43.1 and FAR clause 52.212‑4 provide definitions, policy, and limitations regarding the modification of contracts.
+One important aspect of modifying contingency contracts is the impact these changes have on timely performance and cost.
+Contract terms and contractor performance can be changed in three ways: change orders, administrative changes, and constructive changes.
 Contracts can be modified either bilaterally or unilaterally.
 The CCO must understand the difference.
 (See FAR part 43 for additional information.)

 - The question of whether work is in scope or out of scope is critical.
 Final determination rests with the CCO.
 Oral agreements, letter contracts, and the rapid pace of acquisition can lead to loosely worded arrangements for contractual actions.
-However, this reality should not be construed to mean that CCOs can make broad interpretations about items that are in the original scope of the contract.
-The process for issuing an out-of-scope modification is not complicated.
-Only three general rules must be followed: (1) the modification must be bilateral; (2) a J&A is required; and (3) approval from an official above the CCO level is needed if the value of the modification exceeds $650,000.
+However, this does not mean that CCOs can broadly interpret the items in the original scope of the contract.
+Issuing an out-of-scope modification generally means that (1) the modification must be bilateral, (2) a J&A is required; and (3) approval from an official above the CCO level may be needed in accordance with local approval thresholds.

 - CCOs should verify that proper change order authority is used on Standard Form (SF) 30 before issuing a modification.

 Administrative change.
-Administrative changes are defined as unilateral changes that do not affect the substantive rights of the parties.
-They are used to make changes such as a change of paying office or a change in the name of the contracting officer.
+Administrative changes are unilateral changes that do not affect the substantive rights of the parties.
+They are used to change things like the paying office or the name of the contracting officer.

 Constructive change.
-A constructive change occurs when the contract work is actually changed, but the procedures of the changes clause have not been followed.
+A constructive change involves contract work that has actually changed, but the procedures on the changes clause have not been followed.
 All constructive changes have two essential change and order elements as well as other common characteristics, as follows:

 - The change element is determined by examining the actual performance to decide whether it went beyond the minimum standards demanded by the terms of the contract.